makinacorpus/drupal-sf-dic/Resources/docs/bundles.rst

     case in which you might want to see the next chapter.
 Please note that it will only work to the packages you pulled extend.

 Installation
 ------------
 .. note::

    Bringing Symfony 3 Fullstack into Drupal 7 can only work with the Drupal Clean URL function enabled.

 Bringing in required dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You must require a few packages for this to work, if you want twig you must :

 .. code-block:: sh

-   composer require symfony/templating
    composer require symfony/twig-bundle

 You probably also want to add the ``twig/extensions`` package.